BeagleJoe/synergy_haiku/README.md

 ## Limitations
   - Synergy for Haiku is only a Synergy client at this time
-  - Some minor bugs still exist in the keymap translation
   - For now, client name is always "haiku"
   - SSL / TLS is not currently supported and must be disabled on the server
   - Copy / Paste feature have some issues